Panasonic LX100 II vs Pentax K-1 II

 Body comparison: Panasonic LX100 II vs Pentax K-1 II

 The side-by-side display below illustrates the physical size and weight of the Panasonic LX100 II and the Pentax K-1 II.
 The two cameras are presented according to their relative size.
 Three successive views from the front, the top, and the rear are shown.
 All width, height and depth measures are rounded to the nearest millimeter.
-You can also use the toggle button to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the LX100 II – represents the basis or 100 percent across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Pentax K-1 II is considerably larger (99 percent) than the Panasonic LX100 II.
 It is noteworthy in this context that the K-1 II is splash and dust-proof, while the LX100 II does not feature any corresponding weather-sealing.